John Le Fleming: First-class cricketer

-Le Fleming played little cricket at University, but appeared for the Gentlemen of Kent amateur side in a tour match against the Gentlemen of Philadelphia towards the end of July 1889, playing alongside Lord Harris.
+Le Fleming played little cricket at University, but appeared for the Gentlemen of Kent amateur team in a tour match against the Gentlemen of Philadelphia towards the end of July 1889, playing alongside Lord Harris.
 He made his first-class cricket debut a week later, playing for Kent County Cricket Club against Surrey at Blackheath.

 Between 1889 and 1899 Le Fleming played in a total of 40 first-class matches for Kent.
 He played primarily as a batsman and was described in his Wisden obituary as showing "good style in defence and hitting" and being able to "drive and cut with effect" and "play a punishing game".
 He was considered inconsistent however, and scored only one century, a score of 134 made against Sussex in 1892.

 In club cricket Le Fleming played for Tonbridge for whom he made "many runs", including a score of 228 in 1889.
 He played his last first-class match for Kent against Essex in July 1899, although he played occasionally for the Second XI.
 His younger brother Lawrence also played for the county, making 12 appearances for the First XI between 1897 and 1899.